برجاء الإنتظار ...

 · Infections (see section Special warnings and precautions for use)

-· Injection-Related Reactions (see section Special warnings and precautions for use)
+· Injection-Related Reactions and Hypersensitivity Reactions (see section Special warnings and precautions for use)

 · Reduction in Immunoglobulins (see section Special warnings and precautions for use)